Here’s your chance to change the electricity landscape in Alberta for solar and wind!

 GENERATION AND OFFSET REGISTRY

 2. Generators may not sell the offsets produced from their registered system to any other retailer, individual or company in the form of any GHG offsets, Renewable Energy Credits or any other carbon credit offset system.
-SPARK customers that are leasing their solar electric systems may not be eligible to participate in SPARK Green Offset Program, as the lessor may own the environmental benefits of the solar electric system.
+ACE customers that are leasing their solar electric systems may not be eligible to participate in the SPARK Green Offset Program, as the lessor may own the environmental benefits of the solar electric system.
+ACE micro-generators who have received funding from the new provincial Residential and Commercial Solar Program are not able to participate in the SPARK Green Offset Program or sell their offsets anywhere else, as their offsets are owned by Energy Efficiency Alberta.

 3. Upon registration, each generator is assigned to a specific generator category.
 Generator categories may include: